Reviews / October 29, 2019

 After overhearing a news report about a man who has barricaded himself in his house with a gun claiming that his next door neighbor’s dog has been telling him to kill—shades of the recent Son of Sam revelations—Mike visits his local esoteric bookshop, where he learns that Lucky is actually a Barghest, an evil hellhound from Northern English folklore.
 Presented with the admittedly frightening fact that he has a dog from Yorkshire in his home that is not a Yorkshire Terrier, he decides it’s time for radical action.
 He heads off to Ecuador to consult with a shaman who explains to him how to fight back, and promptly returns home for a showdown in a factory where the Devil Dog reveals its true—and ludicrous—form.

 Devil Dog broils with corny subtext, as you might imagine.
 Is the implication that it’s workaholic Mike’s neglect of his family that has led to this?
 Is satanic possession a metaphor for rebellion against the stultifying white-bread dullness of the suburbs?
 As subtext goes, it’s all pretty trite stuff that you’ve seen a dozen times before, but Harrington’s direction keeps the whole absurd thing feeling more alive than it has any right to be while also seeming to mock the sensibilities of those daft enough to buy into this nonsense caricature of evil in the first place.
-The cast are all great, especially the always underused Yvette Mimieux who, despite playing yet another suburban drone, still manages to inject flashes of charisma.
+The cast is great, especially the always underused Yvette Mimieux who, despite playing yet another suburban drone, still manages to inject flashes of charisma.